Drug information

 Location: United States

-Purpose: The purpose of this study is to evaluate whether using a combination regimen can control viral load levels in participants undergoing an analytical treatment interruption of ART.
-The combination regimen includes (1) therapeutic HIV vaccines, (2) broadly neutralizing antibodies (bNAbs) VRC07-523LS and 10-1074, and (3) lefitolimod.10
+Purpose: The purpose of this study is to see whether using a combination regimen can control viral load levels in participants undergoing an analytical treatment interruption of ART.
+The combination regimen includes (1) therapeutic HIV vaccines, (2) the broadly neutralizing antibodies (bNAbs) VRC07-523LS and 10-1074, and (3) lefitolimod.10

-Selected Study Results: Results presented at CROI 2023 indicated that most of the participants (seven out of 10) who received combination therapy had at least partial virologic control after ART interruption.
-The average time to viral rebound following ART interruption was 15 weeks.11
+Selected Study Results: Results were presented at the Conference on Retroviruses and Opportunistic Infections (CROI) 2023 and published in Nature (2026) and showed that most of the participants who received combination therapy had at least partial control of viral load levels after stopping ART.11,12

 Additional Published Material: